Salmon Cabbage Yogurt Traybake

 • Savoy cabbage is ideal for its tender leaves and mild, slightly sweet flavour.

-• Low-fat yogurt keeps calories down while adding creaminess and supporting stable blood sugar.
+• Low-fat yogurt keeps calories down while adding creaminess.

 • Serve with a side of steamed greens if desired.